RandomInsano/axp209-rs/README.md

 ## License

-Cargo is primarily distributed under the terms of both the MIT license and the Apache License (Version 2.0).
+This crate is distributed under the terms of both the MIT license and the Apache License (Version 2.0).

 See [LICENSE-APACHE](LICENSE-APACHE) and [LICENSE-MIT](LICENSE-MIT) for details.